Rhytham16/TMU-interns-ai-voice-agent/docs/overview.md

-# 🧠 Project Overview: TMU Interns AI Voice Agent
+# 🧠 Project Overview: TMU Interns AI Voice Agent (Budger)

-The **TMU Interns AI Voice Agent** is a smart, voice-powered assistant developed by students at **Teerthanker Mahaveer University**.
+The **TMU Interns AI Voice Agent** — code-named **Budger** — is a smart, real-time conversational assistant developed by students at **Teerthanker Mahaveer University (TMU)** in collaboration with **Cogent Infotech**.

-It listens to user queries, understands them using AI, and responds with accurate information — even from uploaded documents!
+It listens to user queries, understands them using advanced language models, and responds with relevant information — even from uploaded documents and company PDFs.

 ---

 ## 🎙️ What Does It Do?

-This AI Voice Agent allows users to:
+This AI Voice Agent enables users to:

-- Speak their questions instead of typing
+- 🗣️ Speak or type their questions
-- Automatically load and process PDF/documents
+- 📄 Upload and embed documents for semantic search
-- Get instant, intelligent answers using AI
+- 💬 Get intelligent responses using Google’s Gemini Flash model
-- Interact with the system just like a conversation
+- ⚡ Experience real-time streaming chat, like talking to a person
+- 🔐 Log in securely with session-based memory and chat history

 ---